DaveTrost/about-me/README.md

 The CSS isn't everything I want it to be.
 Depending on page size, the iframe video takes up too much or too little space Is there a way to add line breaks conditionally?? (like if the browser window is very wide)?
+The HTML cleanup made me remove the \<p\> tag from inside by button.
+Now the results area doesn't align with the quiz button.
+I want to get some new fonts for the quiz button and a new font for the article

 ### Javascript